piratesteam/POC/README.md

 ### Hardware:

 * Processor (CPU) with 2 gigahertz (GHz) frequency or above
-* A minimum of 2 GB of RAM
+* A minimum of 4 GB of RAM
 * Monitor Resolution 1024 X 768 or higher
 * Internet Connection Broadband (high-speed) with a speed of 4 Mbps or more
-* Keyboard and a Microsoft Mouse or some other compatible pointing device
+* Keyboard and a Microsoft Mouse
 * Sound card
 * Speakers or headphones